 Description Specifies how EAServer should behave if all connections in a cache are being used.
 This parameter applies only when a PowerBuilder custom class user object is deployed as an EAServer component.
-Applies to JDB JDBC ODBC O84 Oracle 8.x and Oracle8 i O90 Oracle9 i O10 Oracle 10 g SYJ Sybase Adaptive Server Enterprise Syntax GetConnectionOp otion='value' Parameter Description value Specifies how EAServer should behave if all connections in a cache are being used.
+Applies to JDB JDBC ODBC O84 Oracle 8.x and Oracle8 i O90 Oracle9 i O10 Oracle 10 g SYJ Sybase Adaptive Server Enterprise Syntax GetConnectionOption='value' Parameter Description value Specifies how EAServer should behave if all connections in a cache are being used.
 Values are: • JAG_CM_FORCE (Default) Allocates and opens a new connection.
 The new connection is not cached and is deallocated when the connection is explicitly or implicitly closed by the component. • JAG_CM_NOWAIT Fails with an error if no connection can be made. • JAG_CM_WAIT Does not return until a connection is available.
-Default value GetConnectionOption='JAG_CM_FORCE' Usage • nnot be set dynamically.
-The value set when the connection n effect until it is disconnected.
-Therefore, at runt ASE or SYC to co terface uses a slightly different version of the CT-Lib software. time , you need to use the SYJ database interface rather than ponnect to an Adaptive Server Enterprise database.
-The SYJ Setup dialog box provides a convenient way to set the

-Database Profile Setup dialog box provides a convenient way to set the appropriate connection parameters and then copy the syntax from the Preview page into the script for your Transaction object.
+Default value GetConnectionOption='JAG_CM_FORCE' Usage This parameter cannot be set dynamically.
+The value set when the connection is made remains in effect until it is disconnected.
+Therefore, at runt ASE or SYC to co terface uses a slightly different version of the CT-Lib software. time , you need to use the SYJ database interface rather than connect to an Adaptive Server Enterprise database.
+The SYJ Setup dialog box provides a convenient way to set the appropriate connection parameters and then copy the syntax from the Preview page into the script for your Transaction object.